Dina Boluarte: Political ideology

-Political scientist Daniel Encinas described Boluarte as an "opportunist", noting that though she was elected vice president under a left-wing government, she aligned with right-wing figures in Congress following her accession to the presidency.
-Sociologist Carlos Reyna, discussing Boluarte's response to protests, stated "A person who manages, covers up and supports the armed and police forces to shoot the bodies of unarmed civilians cannot say that he belongs to a moderate variant, ...
-Boluarte looks like ... the worst versions of the extreme right".
-Sulmont would say that Boluarte became a figurehead for Congress, serving the legislative body as a "shield between the population and the right-wing Congress" due to her sacrificing her political legitimacy by resorting to repression.
+Political scientist Daniel Encinas described Boluarte as an "opportunist", noting that although she was elected vice president under a left-wing government, she aligned with right-wing figures in Congress following her accession to the presidency.
+Sociologist Carlos Reyna, discussing Boluarte's response to protests, stated: "A person who manages, covers up and supports the armed and police forces to shoot the bodies of unarmed civilians cannot say that he belongs to a moderate variant, ...
+Boluarte looks like ... the worst versions of the extreme right."
+Sulmont said that Boluarte became a figurehead for Congress, serving the legislative body as a "shield between the population and the right-wing Congress" due to her sacrificing her political legitimacy by resorting to repression.
+In April 2023, Boluarte declared a state of emergency in all border areas with Ecuador, Colombia, Brazil, Bolivia, and Chile to increase "control of foreign citizens", blaming Venezuelan migrants for the crime in the country.

 Public opinion

 In January 2023, the first public opinion poll for Boluarte was collected by the Institute of Peruvian Studies (IEP).
-In the poll, 71% of respondents disapproved of Bolaurte and 19% approved of her, while 80% of respondents disagree with Boluarte assuming the presidency.
+In the poll, 71% of respondents disapproved of Boluarte and 19% approved of her, while 80% of respondents disagree with Boluarte assuming the presidency.
+A Datum poll in mid-2023 showed a disapproval rate of 77% among respondents, though an Ipsos Perú poll showed that 71% of Peruvian CEOs approved of Boluarte and 88% approved of her maintaining the presidency until 2026.
+A poll conducted by the IEP in October 2023 saw 84% of respondents say that they disapproved of the way Boluarte was leading the country, with only 10% of respondents approving of Boluarte's presidency.
+90% of respondents felt that the performance of Congress suffered under Boluarte's leadership.
+According to an October 2024 Ipsos poll, her approval ratings had declined further to 4 percent.
+In December 2024, a poll by Datum reported just 3% approval for Boluarte, the lowest known for any president in Peru's history.
+Previously, journalist Noah Hurowitz called her "the world's least popular president" in a piece for The Intercept.
+In March 2025, Ipsos Perú published another opinion poll in which, while getting a mean of 4% approval, it found zero percent approval in the departments of the Center of Peru.